‘Agatha Raisin’ Season 3 Returns In Time For Halloween On Acorn TV

-The popular British mystery series, Agatha Raisin Season 3 now has a debut date, and it has been announced that there will be special holiday episode in honor of the Halloween holiday.
+The popular British mystery series, Agatha Raisin, now has a debut date for Season 3, and it has been announced that there will be special holiday episode in honor of Halloween.

-Broadcasting & Cable announced that the first episode of Agatha Raisin Season 3 will start streaming on October 28 is called “Agatha Raisin & The Haunted House” in honor of Halloween.
+Broadcasting & Cable announced that the first episode of Agatha Raisin Season 3 will start streaming on October 28 and is entitled “Agatha Raisin & The Haunted House” in honor of Halloween.
 In the first episode, crime-fighting Agatha Raisin takes on an investigation of a legendary haunted house which turns out to be the launch to a murder.

 Meaww reports that all of the central characters are back for Agatha Raisin Season 3, including Jamie Glover, who plays the titular character’s partner, James Lacey.
-This third season of the popular and campy mystery series will include four 90 minute episodes, with each being almost a mini-movie, sharing various stories from mystery writer, M.C.
+This third season of the popular and campy mystery series will include four 90-minute episodes, with each being almost a mini-movie, sharing various stories from mystery writer, M.C.
 Beaton.

 In addition to the Halloween episode, this season will debut three more, including “Agatha Raisin and the Deadly Dance,” “Agatha Raisin and the Love from Hell,” and “Agatha Raisin and the Pig That Turned.”